 - Total Tax Payable = $10,150

-Once you know which taxes you will be responsible for when you are flipping houses as a business, the process of filing becomes less daunting.
-There are many ways to decrease the amount of tax you have to pay legally, from making your investment property your primary home, holding onto it for longer periods of time, registering as an S-corp, and capitalizing on deductions.
-The profits from flipping houses are most commonly treated as ordinary income rather than capital gains, although both can apply depending on how big the taxable amount is and which bracket it falls into.
+As a real estate investor, once you know how the taxes on flipping houses actually works, the process of filing becomes less daunting.
+There are many ways to decrease the amount of tax you have to pay legally, from making your investment property your primary home, holding onto it for longer periods of time, registering a house flipping business as an S-corp, and capitalizing on deductions.
+The profits from property flipping are most commonly treated as ordinary income rather than capital gains, although both can apply depending on how big the taxable amount is and which bracket it falls into.

 At the end of the day, don’t let taxes scare you away from flipping houses if you have not done so before – there is still plenty of opportunity to profit.